 November was a pretty busy month with exams and assignments to be delivered.
-I have been having a lot of fun with the MBA since analysing financial statements is some kind of reverse engineering and I missed Economics stuff (I do have a undergraduate degree in Economics).
+I have been having a lot of fun with the MBA since analysing financial statements is some kind of reverse engineering and I missed Economics stuff (I have a undergraduate degree in Economics).
 I really like to go outside the box for some time to gain new perspectives.

 Since the 1st term is finished, I decided to finally upgrade to Snow Leopard.
-I was waiting to upgrade my MacBook to a WD Scorpio Black harddisk but I couldn’t buy it for the past 2 months so I decided to buy a Seagate Momentus 7200.4 and I can tell you it’s fantastic !
-You really see the difference from a 5400rpm to a 7200rpm harddisk in a a laptop, and Snow Leopard is a great upgrade too.
+I was waiting to upgrade my MacBook to a WD Scorpio Black harddisk but I couldn’t buy it for the past 2 months so I decided to buy a Seagate Momentus 7200.4 and I can tell you it’s fantastic.
+You really see the difference from a 5400rpm to a 7200rpm harddisk in a laptop, and Snow Leopard is a great upgrade too.
 So with a new operating system it’s time to migrate everything and setup the reverse engineering environment and tools.

-Following this, I just upgraded the gdb compile tutorial to support Snow Leopard.
+Following this, I just upgraded the GDB compile tutorial to support Snow Leopard.
 It’s available here.
 I made some things more explicit and explain how to solve a problem with libiconv.
 The next thing is to find how to have gdbinit to support the 64bit registers in a single file.

 That’s it for now.
 Things are quieter for now, but not dead!
 So, I wish you a happy new year!
 Have fun in 2010!!!